ISRO launches SSLV-D2 rocket carrying 3 satellites from Sriharikota | www.lokmattimes.com

 ISRO launches SSLV-D2 rocket carrying 3 satellites from Sriharikota

-Indian Space Research Organisation (ISRO) launched the Small Satellite Launch Vehicle - SSLV-D2 was launched from the Satish Dhawan ...
+Indian Space Research Organisation (ISRO) launched the Small Satellite Launch Vehicle - SSLV-D2 from the Satish Dhawan Space Centre ...

-Indian Space Research Organisation (ISRO) launched the Small Satellite Launch Vehicle - SSLV-D2 was launched from the Satish Dhawan Space Centre at Sriharikota on Friday.
+Indian Space Research Organisation (ISRO) launched the Small Satellite Launch Vehicle - SSLV-D2 from the Satish Dhawan Space Centre at Sriharikota on Friday.

 The launch has put ISRO's earth observation satellite EOS-07 and two co-passenger satellites Janus-1 and AzaadiSAT-2 into a 450 km circular orbit around the Earth.